danielthalhuber/c0d3-curriculum-20200312-review/lesson-js00-foundations.md

 > 2. Write a function called sumOrTen that takes in 2 numbers.
 It should return 10 if both numbers are bigger than 10; otherwise it should just add them.

 Consider the change: ~~otherwise it should just add them~~ => otherwise it should return their sum.

+## Lesson Challenges

+### Solving Challenges

+> Note: Except for step 4 (open and editing the file), all the commands should be run in the terminal

+Step 3 is performed with a web browser.
+Consider changing the wording of this note to something like:

+> Note: except for steps 3 and 4, ...

+Or:

+> Note: the majority of these commands should be run in the terminal